-Hashtags are like a magic wand—they hold great power but have the potential to be used for good or evil.
-Keep the above guidelines in mind when crafting your hashtag strategy and you should find yourself in some valuable Explore tabs in no time.
+Keep the above guidelines in mind when crafting your hashtag strategy and you could find yourself in users’ Explore tabs in no time.

-Getting discovered on Instagram is a goal of many brands and businesses, and in following hashtag best practices, participating in social media listening, and knowing your audience, you have the key ingredients for Explore page success.
+Getting discovered on Instagram is a goal of many brands and businesses.
+With the above guide you have the key ingredients for Explore Page success.

 Save time managing your Instagram presence by using Hootsuite to share Instagram video, schedule posts, and monitor your efforts.
 Try it free today.